gyohub/jobster/README.md

 ### Final Notes
 - The project can ben packaged as a lib and be used in a web app.
 - There are no tests for ensuring the execution order based on the priority since we rely on the `java.util.concurrent.PriorityBlockingQueue` object.
 Instead, we ensure that the implementation is creating an object of that type.
+- `JobEnqueuer.shutdown()` for both implementations is not finished.
+I thought I'd not waste much time on it.